Not registered yet?

 Period

-Each half hour that the MCE runs.
-The MCE runs every half an hour throughout the day resulting in 48 trading periods each day.
+Each half hour that the market clearing engine (MCE) runs.
+The MCE runs every half hour throughout the day, resulting in 48 trading periods each day.

 Power System

-Power System means the system comprising the transmission system and generation facilities and load facilities connected to the transmission system.
+The system comprising generation facilities and load facilities that are connected to the transmission system.

 Price Separation

-A large price deviation between two adjacent dispatch network nodes normally caused by transmission circuits.
+A large price deviation between two adjacent dispatch network nodes, normally caused by transmission congestion.

 Primary Reserve

-A reserve class that can be called upon within an 8-seconds response time.
+A reserve class that can be called upon within a 9-second response time and sustained for at least 10 minutes.

 Regulation